LineageOS/lineage_wiki/_includes/templates/device_install.md

 {% include alerts/warning.html content=bootloader %}
 {%- endif %}

-{%- if device.before_install.instructions == "needs_specific_android_fw" %}
-## Checking the correct firmware

-Installation on your device requires a specific [firmware]({{ "glossary/#firmware" | absolute_url }}){: .glossary} version to be installed before you continue.

-{%- if device.before_install.version %}
-- Firmware refers to a device-specific set of images that are included in, and updated by the stock OS
-- LineageOS builds for this device require an Android {{ device.before_install.version }} version of the [stock OS]({{ "glossary/#stock-rom" | absolute_url }}){: .glossary} to be installed prior to following the installation guide
-- Please ensure that you are checking the **Android** version, and not the vendor OS version
-{%- endif %}
-- Being on another custom ROM, including unofficial builds of the same version of LineageOS, does not ensure that this requirement has been fulfilled
-- Please re-read this section as many times as necessary to fully understand the requirements

-{%- capture content %}
-{%- if device.before_install.version %}
+**Important**: Failing to install the correct {%- if device.before_install.version %}
-If you are unsure what firmware version you are currently on, we strongly recommend returning to the corresponding stock OS before following the installation guide!
-{%- elsif device.before_install_device_variants %}
-If you are unsure what firmware version you are currently on, we strongly recommend following [this guide]({{ device | device_link: "/fw_update" | relative_url }}), just in case!
-{%- endif %}
-{%- endcapture %}
-{% include alerts/note.html content=content %}

-Failing to install the correct firmware version prior to installation may result in failure to install LineageOS, unexpected crashes post-installation, or permanent damage to your device!
+Android {%- else %} firmware {%- endif %} version before continuing this installation may result in failure to install LineageOS, unexpected crashes post-installation, or permanent damage to your device!
 {%- endif %}

 {%- if device.install_method %}